Tree Tips & Resources

 Pine trees are softwood evergreens that can grow in compact groupings, making them ideal for use as a screen or windbreak.
 There are about 110 species of pine trees, with many color variations among species.
 The Eastern White pine, for example, has bluish needles in groups of five.
 Most pine trees have a pyramid shape when young, but become a freer formed canopy as the tree matures.
 Pine tree cones are typically grouped in the top third of the tree, maturing at different levels based on species.
 Cones are the fingerprints of pine trees with no two species having identical cones.
 Several species of pine trees are used in large landscapes, parks and as Christmas trees.

-How to Grow a Pine Tree: Most pine tree varieties are medium to fast growing and can transplant well.
+• Most pine tree varieties are medium to fast growing and can transplant well.
 Pine trees prefer acidic, moist and well-drained soil and sun to part shade.

-Size of a Pine Tree: Ranges by species – white pine 50-80 feet tall / 50-60 foot spread.
+• Ranges by species – white pine trees cab grow 50-80 feet tall & develop a 50-60 foot Crown Spread.

 Pine Tree Care